JointProject-ai/ChromeScraperAi/ChromeDocumentation.md

 ## 1. Introduction

 ### 1.1 Project Purpose
-The **ChromeScraper AI – Gemini Summarizer** is a system designed to provide users with quick summaries of web page content.
+The **Chrome AI Summarizer** is a system designed to provide users with quick summaries of web page content.
 It leverages the power of Google's Gemini API for advanced text summarization, accessed via a custom backend server, and integrated into the user's browsing experience through a Chrome Extension.

 ### 1.2 Key Technologies
 *   **Backend:** Python, Flask (a lightweight WSGI web application framework)